BackupTheBerlios/rrtools-svn/dload/trunk/demo/readme.txt

 This directory contains some examples.
 They are build by executing 'jam' in the main directory (that's one directory up, where the 'Jamrules' file is).

-Each example generates a .d64, .d81 and lynx file with all the necessary files to run it.
+Each example generates a .d64, .d81, lynx and dfi file with all the necessary files to run it.
 Please see the 'readme.txt' in the according directory for more info.